chrisgrieser/nvim-kickstart-python/README.md

 - The config can be fully bootstrapped: all plugins and tools are automatically installed on startup.
 - Uses the current state-of-the-art of the nvim plugin ecosystem.
--Includes some common tooling for python development:
+- Includes some common tooling for python development:
     + LSP (Completion, Typing): `pyright`
     + Linting (Diagnostics): `ruff`
     + Formatting: `black` & `isort`